Research

 Visit webpage

-- Colorectal cancer screening demonstration projects in LMICs
+- Colorectal cancer screening projects

-Visit webpage Morocco, Visit webpage Iran
+Visit webpage for Morocco, Visit webpage for the Islamic Republic of Iran

-EPR is supporting this study to evaluate the development and implementation of a pilot programme for low-dose computed tomography (LDCT) lung cancer screening in Belarus (https://www.isrctn.com/ISRCTN16878075).
+EPR is supporting this study to evaluate the development and implementation of a pilot programme for low-dose computed tomography (LDCT) lung cancer screening in Belarus (https://www.isrctn.com/ISRCTN16878075) and Uruguay (https://doi.org/10.1186/ISRCTN88299564).

 Visit webpage